ericbottard/hands-on-spring-data/README.md

    1. Find a customer by its ID (lookup user with id 42)
    1. Find all customers
-   1. Get paginated customer results (2nd page, 5 people per page)
+   1. Get paginated customer results (2nd page [page indices are 0-based], 5 people per page)
    1. Find customers with name compound predicate using explicit queries
    1. Find by name and city, using QueryDSL